-This subject is considered a competitive one in terms of university entrance; it is included amongst the key facilitating subjects in a guide complied by the Russell Group of 20 leading universities.
+Geography is included amongst the key facilitating subjects in a guide compiled by the Russell Group of 20 leading universities.
 Jobs related directly to geography include cartography, surveying, environmental consultant, GIS officer and teaching.
-However the transferability of geographic knowledge and skills make it one of the most sought after qualifications for many other careers such as international aid, logistics and distribution, finance, tourism and transport.
+The transferability of geographic knowledge and skills make it one of the most sought after qualifications for many other careers such as international aid, logistics and distribution, finance, tourism and transport.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements: